Certified translation

 What does a certified translation look like?
 In Germany, a certified translation carries the stamp or seal and the signature of the sworn translator.
 It is tamper-proof and is accepted throughout Germany by all courts, public authorities, institutions and employers.
 By Regulation (EU) 2016/1191 of the European Parliament and of the Council of 6 July 2016, such a translation of public documents is accepted in all Member States of the European Union and in most cases also internationally.
 If you wish to use the translation abroad, in some countries you might need to get an apostille or legalization in addition.

 As a publicly appointed and sworn translator in Germany (Higher Regional Court Dresden) for the English and French language (in Germany referred to as "öffentlich bestellter und allgemein beeidigter Übersetzer"), I am authorized to certify my translations in the language pairs English-German and French-German.
-Do you need a certified translation from or into Danish?
-No problem.
-Thanks to my network of certified legal translators, I can also quickly help you out here.
+As such, I am listed in the database of translators and interpreters maintained by the State Justice administrations.

 My certified translations fulfill international requirements.
 They are of permanent document quality and comply with the guidelines for the translation of legal documents.